wbamberg/idl-reference/docs/nsIContentPrefService2.md

 Removes all preferences with the given name regardless of domain, including
 global preferences with the given name.

-@param name      The preferences' name.
-@param context   The private-browsing context, if any.
-@param callback  handleCompletion is called when the operation completes.

 #### Parameters ####